Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/intraday-movement-vs-return.md

     plt.show()
 ```

 Let's call this function for multiple years of NVDA data and see what we've got.
+Heads up: The graph will horizontally flip our x axis, in order to display ascending z-values from front to back.

 ```python
 print(multi_year_single_ticker(2021, 2023, 'NVDA'))